itenium-be/angular-reactive-forms/README.md

     - Remove business.active from the FormGroup and have business be null or the BusinessModel (addControl/removeControl)
     - Change the Business checkbox into 2 radios "Business" & "Personal".
 They both have their own model.
 Set the other model to null when switching between Business/Personal
 - Change address into "Main Address" and allow Invoicing & Shipping Addresses to be defined differenly (FormRecord or FormArray)
+- Turn the 'Address.City' into a dropdown and limit the possibilities based on the selected Country

 #### User Experience